 - Allowing it to cool slightly on a paper towel lined plate

-- Tossing all bacon butter ingredients into the processor
+- Toss all your ingredients into the processor

 - Processing until the ingredients have combined to your liking

 The trickiest part is cooking the bacon — excuse this section if you’re already a bacon cooking pro.
 As much bacon as I cook, I still manage to burn a batch every once and awhile.
 The trick is to cook it over medium heat, and keep a careful eye on your pan.

 Alternatively, you can cook the bacon in the oven or microwave!